 Permanent hair loss affects millions worldwide, harming self-esteem and confidence.
-For those facing irreversible thinning or balding, a hair transplant is the most reliable way to restore natural density.
+For those facing irreversible thinning or balding, a hair transplant is one of the most reliable way to restore natural density.

-A hair transplant moves healthy follicles (usually from the back or sides of the scalp) to thinning or bald areas.
+A hair transplant moves healthy follicles (from the back or sides of the scalp) to thinning or bald areas.
 Thanks to donor dominance, transplanted follicles keep their growth traits even in bald-prone zones.
-Advanced methods for hair loss like FUE, DHI, and Sapphire FUE achieve seamless hairlines with 90–95% graft survival rates (International Society of Hair Restoration Surgery Practice Census, 2022).
+Advanced methods for hair loss like FUE, DHI, and Sapphire FUE achieve seamless hairlines with graft survival rates in the 90–95% range, consistent with published findings on follicular graft viability (Parsley & Perez-Meza, 2010).

-Visible regrowth begins at ~3 months, reaches 50–60% density by 6 months, and fully matures at 9–12 months (Bernstein Medical Hair Restoration Studies, 2021).
+Visible regrowth begins around 3 months, reaches 50–60% density by 6 months, and fully matures at 9–12 months, consistent with the graft maturation timeline described in the hair restoration literature (Parsley & Perez-Meza, 2010).
 This predictable hair transplant results timeline lets patients regain styling freedom; from fades to pompadours or long layers.

-As the best hair transplant clinic in Turkey, Vera Clinic is internationally recognized for pioneering Sapphire FUE and offering Oxycure Therapy: in-house hyperbaric oxygen methods proven to speed recovery and improve graft survival.
-Vera Clinic has earned the European Award in Medicine, Great Place to Work® certification, and IDA Design Awards 2024, underscoring its excellence in surgical precision and patient care.
+As one of the leading hair transplant clinic in Turkey, Vera Clinic is recognized for pioneering Sapphire FUE and offering OxyCure Therapy: in-house hyperbaric oxygen methods used to support recovery and graft survival.
+Vera Clinic has earned the European Award in Medicine, Great Place to Work® certification, and IDA Design Awards 2024 in surgical precision and patient care.

 Patients expect initial shedding in weeks 2–6, visible sprouts by month 3, and a confident, natural look by month 12.